-- 1. COVID-19 Non-Medical Screening Tool will be used to ask four simple questions for determining COVID-19 related symptoms.
+All students, guests, and visitors will be screened for COVID-19 related symptoms.
 Students must answer the questions honestly for the sake of their own health and the health of their fellow students.
-Student responses to the questions may prevent them from attending class that day or for an extended time. - 2.
-The student's temperature will be taken prior to entering into the school.
+Student responses to the questions may prevent them from attending class that day or for an extended time.

+- 2. The student's temperature will be taken prior to entering into the school.
 If the temperature is 100.4 degrees or higher, the student will be asked to return home and contact a healthcare provider.
-If a student is experiencing respiratory symptoms such as coughing or sneezing, he or she should stay home until symptoms are gone or a healthcare provider approves return to class.

-- 3. Students will be expected to maintain social distancing, staying six feet away from others.
+If a student is experiencing respiratory symptoms such as coughing or sneezing, he or she should stay home until symptoms are gone or a healthcare provider approves return to class. - 3.
+Students will be expected to maintain social distancing, staying six feet away from others.
 Only one person at a time can enter the facility.
 The chairs in the classroom have been spaced out and should not be moved. - 4.
 Students must wash their hands or use hand sanitizer; a dispenser will be available at the entrance. - 5.
 It is a requirement to wear a mask or other protective facial covering before being allowed entry into the school.
 You will need to bring your own mask/facial covering. - 6.
 There will be a change in lunch schedules; the instructor will let you know your schedule.
 (Not applicable for academic classes) - 7.
-Safety orientation will be provided at the beginning of class on the first day of class. - 8.
-The student will be given a copy of the complete WMSE COVID-19 Preparedness Plan.
+Students' Safety Responsibilities/Expectations will be reviewed at orientation and/or on the first day of class.